Garden City, Missouri

 Garden City is a city in southeast Cass County, Missouri, United States.
 The population was 1,579 at the 2020 census.
 The city lies roughly 50 miles southeast the Kansas City metropolitan area.

 History

 Garden City was platted in 1885, and so named on account of the fertile soil near the town site.
 A post office called Garden City has been in operation since 1875.

 The O'Bannon Homestead was listed on the National Register of Historic Places in 1979.

 Geography

-Garden City is located along MO-7.
+Garden City is located along Missouri Route 7.
 The headwaters of Panther Creek arise just southeast of the location.

 According to the United States Census Bureau, the city has a total area of 2.51 sqmi, of which 2.47 sqmi is land and 0.04 sqmi is water.